US 59 Upgrade Shepherd to Cleveland (Future I-69)

 - Enhance safety and improve mobility along US 59

 - Provide a more efficient hurricane evacuation route

-- Detailed engineering plans are under development.
-Detailed engineering plans, necessary permitting, and utility relocations are expected to be completed in early 2023.
+- Detailed engineering plans, necessary permitting, right-of-way acquisitions and utility relocations are expected to be completed in early 2023.

 I-69 Project Manager